alialib/alia/docs/elements.md

 #### Classes

-Class attributes receive special treatment in alia/HTML because they are so commonly used and because their native representation as a space-separated token list can be painful to work with in C++.
+Class attributes receive special treatment in alia/HTML because they are so commonly used and because their native representation can be painful to work with in C++.

 Two separate interfaces are provided for specifying class tokens: one that mimics the HTML `class` attribute and one that is more token-based and